VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 	* Authentication
 	*Push Notifications

 Unlike the current Quickstart in the Azure portal, there is no need to reinvent the wheel with each new mobile app which requires tedious and error-prone copy & paste construction from the Azure Mobile app documentation.

-Use it as the starting point for your next mobile app or as a sample app that shows how all the major features of Azure App Service Mobile Apps are integrated
+Use it as the starting point for your next mobile app or as a sample app that shows how all the major features of Azure App Service Mobile Apps are integrated.

 # To Try It
 Get the latest vsix from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts)